 The service illustrates how mobile operators worldwide are trying to tap the $82-billion market for so-called machine-to- machine communications as revenue from traditional voice calling declines.
 For Swisscom, which posted its first quarterly loss in almost a decade in February, those new offerings are needed to boost earnings, executive Gerhard Schedler said.

 “In the mid-term I expect each person in Switzerland to have at least 20 connected things around him such as smart switches, meters, watches, bicycles and temperature sensors,” said Schedler, head of the company’s M2M business.
 Though he declined to offer details, he said the business will increase Swisscom’s profitability.

 Vodafone Group Plc (VOD), Europe’s largest mobile-phone company, in March agreed with Boston Scientific Corp. to jointly develop a remote health-monitoring system that allows patients to use mobile devices to send health information to their doctor without leaving home.
-Verizon Communications Inc. (VZ), co-owner of Verizon Wireless, agreed this month to buy Hughes Telematics Inc. for $612 million to expand offerings that transmit data between car components.
+Verizon Communications Inc. (VZ:US), co-owner of Verizon Wireless, agreed this month to buy Hughes Telematics Inc. for $612 million to expand offerings that transmit data between car components.

 “Phone companies are looking for possible growth drivers and M2M is one of them,” said Matt Hatton, a director at London-based Machina Research, a consultancy that focuses on new mobile business models.

 Phone companies could see revenue of 40 billion euros from M2M services in 2020, up from 5.8 billion euros last year, Machina estimates, as M2M connections are predicted to grow to 12 billion in 2020 from 1.2 billion in 2011.